COVID-19-electronic-health-system/.github/SUPPORT.md

 - Show the working tree status
 `git status`
-- show commit logs
+- show the current HEAD and its ancestry
 `git log`
-- show commit logs with formatting
-`git log --pretty=format:"%h %s" --graph`
+- show the current HEAD and its ancestry with formatting `git log --pretty=format:"%h %s" --graph`
+- show an ordered list of the commits that HEAD has pointed to (a local undo history for your repo - [reference](https://stackoverflow.com/questions/17857723/whats-the-difference-between-git-reflog-and-log))
+`git reflog`
 - show all branches
 `git branch -a`
 - list remote repositories
 `git remote -v`
+- show line-by-line changes in your branch compared to master `git diff`

 __Make Changes__